LiberEat partner with The Vegan Society Trademark

 “Everyone using the app can now look out for the Vegan Trademark and be completely satisfied that what they choose is suitable for vegans when they see it alongside registered products.”

 Interest in veganism is at an all-time high, with an estimated 600,000 vegans in the UK and a record-breaking number of people signing up to this year’s Veganuary campaign.
-Meanwhile, 15,206 products were registered with the Vegan Trademark team in 2020 alone, bringing the total products registered today to over 48,000 globally.
+Meanwhile, 15,206 products were registered with the Vegan Trademark team in 2020 alone, bringing the total products registered today to over 65,000 globally, as reported by the world animal foundation.

 For more information, head to The Vegan Society.